Home Articles 10 Interesting Facts About Zaha Hadid

 Grand Canal Gateway Bridge by Zaha Hadid Architects, Credit: Liang Xue

-Hadid often explored her architectural concepts through abstract paintings rather than traditional architectural drawings.
+Hadid often explored her architectural concepts through abstract paintings and Zaha Hadid drawings rather than traditional architectural representations.
 These artworks were filled with dynamic shifts of perspective and layered geometries, which later influenced her built projects.
-Her paintings were so significant that they were exhibited in major museums, showing the close link between her artistic and architectural creativity.
+Her paintings were so significant that they were exhibited in major museums, including the Museum of Modern Art (MoMA) in New York, showing the close link between her artistic and architectural creativity.
+The Zaha Hadid art collection remains an important part of her legacy, with pieces continuing to be displayed and studied by architects and art enthusiasts worldwide.

-From Guangzhou Opera House and MAXXI Museum to the London Aquatics Centre and Heydar Aliyev Center, Hadid’s architecture has left a global impact.
+From Guangzhou Opera House and MAXXI Museum to the London Aquatics Centre and Heydar Aliyev Center, the Zaha Hadid architect buildings have left a global impact.
 Her projects redefined skylines and public spaces across Asia, Europe, the Middle East, and the Americas.
 Her ability to create buildings that felt futuristic yet contextually sensitive made her a key figure in shaping 21st-century urban landscapes.

 Niederhafen River Promenade by Zaha Hadid Architects, Credit: Piet Niemann